LASM24/LASM24/README.md

 <p align="left">
 Hey there! 👋 I'm Luis Méndez, a 19-year-old tech and gaming enthusiast.
-I'm into web development, particularly frontend, and I'm on a journey to become a Fullstack developer
+I'm into web development, particularly frontend, but I'm on a journey to become a Fullstack developer
 </p>

 <h3 align="left">Languages and Tools:</h3>